Terror on the Prairie

 Terror on the Prairie is a 2022 American Western film directed by Michael Polish and written by Josiah Nelson.
 It was produced by The Daily Wire and Bonfire Legend, and distributed by The Daily Wire and Voltage Pictures.
-The film follows a family of pioneers as they defend themselves from a vicious gang of outlaws hell-bent on revenge on the Montana plains.
+The film follows a family of pioneers as they defend themselves from a gang of outlaws on the Montana plains.
 The film features the cast of Gina Carano as Hattie McAllister, Donald Cerrone as Jeb McAllister, and Nick Searcy starring as The Captain, with Rhys Jackson Becker, Gabriel-Kane Day Lewis, Tyler Fischer, Heath Freeman, Samaire Armstrong, and Matthias Hues all featured in supporting roles.

-Terror on the Prairie was released on The Daily Wire on June 14, 2022.
-It was not widely reviewed but the reviews were generally positive.
+Terror on the Prairie was released direct to streaming on The Daily Wire on June 14, 2022.
+Its international theatrical gross was $13,115 from a limited release.